Deepak9011/Deepak9011/README.md

 <br />

 ### Glad to see you here! 🤩 &nbsp;
-I am a third-year student pursuing a Bachelors's in Computer Science 🎓 from SGSITS 🏛.
+I am a Final Year Student Pursuing a Bachelors Of Technology in Computer Science 🎓 from SGSITS 🏛.
 I am a keen learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to 💻.
 I'm currently into Machine Learning 🕸️ and working on my Development Skills 🤓.

 <br />